We’re not anti-technology, we’re just human.

 The right phone for the job.

 We see the Light Phone as a supplement, not a replacement.
-Like how we have different shoes and clothes for different occasions.
+It is the first and only phone designed to be used as your “second phone”, like how we have different shoes and clothes for different occasions.
 A carpenter has different tools for specific jobs.
 There is no tool that will work for every single job, at least not well.
-Why is the same giant phone that is good for things like reading emails or scrolling on instagram also be the same phone I take with me to the beach?
+Why is the same giant phone that is good for things like reading emails or scrolling on instagram also the same phone I take with me to the beach?

 In 1973 Marty Cooper invented the first cell phone, the Motorola DynaTAC.
-Aside from the technological breakthrough which was that a call could move across the “cells” of the different towers without dropping a call, there was also a very human centered idea behind the phone.
-For the first time a phone number would represent a person.
-Before this a phone number represented a location, like an office or home, but when you place a phone call you usually have someone in mind that you are trying to reach.
-You can almost think of it as our first usernames.
-Marty, an amazing, eccentric, wise old man has some thoughts about modern smartphones.
+Aside from the technological breakthrough, there was also a very human centered idea behind the phone which was for the first time a phone number would represent a person rather than a place.
+What we have built with the Light Phone is a way for your phone number to represent you as a person across a variety of devices appropriate for the situation and user.
+Marty, an amazing, eccentric, wise man has some thoughts about smartphones today:

-The Light Phone is very intentionally designed for a specific use case.
+The Light Phone is very intentionally curated for a specific use case.
 We’ve limited the phone on purpose.
-There is no texting, apps, or contact book.
-You can store 10 speed dials, make and receive calls or check the time.
-You can’t get lost in the phone.
-We want the experience of going “light” to feel special, and to respect you as the user with every decision we’ve made.
+We want the experience of going light to feel special, and to respect you as the user with every decision we’ve made.